mnboos/osm-instance-segmentation/README.md

-# Instance segmentation with neural networks based on aerial images
+# Change Detector from Image to Vector
-This project is about generating building footprints from orthophotos (i.e. aerial imagery) using deep learning.
+Instance segmentation with neural networks based on aerial images This project is about generating building footprints from orthophotos (i.e. aerial imagery) using deep learning.